kaldas/kaldas.github.io/_posts/2021-07-09-when-ddd-and-devops-saved-a-startup.markdown

 Originally our plan was:
 - Create a tool to spin a new project with a new Aggregate, sample Events and basic tests
 - Create all docker configuration
-- Add Infrastructure automation scripts for any dependencies
+- Add Infrastructure automation scripts for any cloud resources
 - Add Pipeline automation scripts for this project

 This worked really well, and then we created tooling to: